 Fair Value

-Let’s talk about ‘Fair Value'. #Fairvalue is about more than just price.
-Fair value translates to suitable features that foresee harm and prevents frustrating the customer in using the product or service for the duration of the product.
-Within Investment Decision Making, this means that banks and #WealthManagers currently have to deliver on value, but also monitor how the decisions made today as well as ongoing market conditions impact the future #goals of their clients.
+Fair value is about more than just price.
+It translates to suitable features that foresee harm and prevents frustrating the customer in using the product or service for the duration of the product.
+Within investment decision making, this implies that banks and wealth managers not only have to deliver on value, but also monitor how the decisions made today and ongoing market conditions impact the future goals of their clients.

-Ortec Finance’s #OPAL UI and API software enables banks and wealth managers to manage this process and continuously #monitor and evaluate their clients’ goals, based upon the goals and underlying assets that they have set together with clients.
+Ortec Finance’s OPAL UI and API software enables banks and wealth managers to manage this process and continuously monitor and evaluate their clients’ goals, based upon the goals and underlying assets that they have set together with clients.

 Managing your client base

-Manage your client base pro-actively and alert to when your clients are off-track to achieving their goals, with the ability to filter your clients on goal priority, time horizon, goal feasibility and the current #riskprofile of the portfolio in relation to the risk attitude of your client.
+Manage your client base pro-actively and alert to when your clients are off-track to achieving their goals, with the ability to filter your clients on goal priority, time horizon, goal feasibility and the current risk profile of the portfolio in relation to the risk attitude of your client.
 Ortec Finance’s OPAL solution may even provide automated solutions to get back on track again for those clients which are off-track to their goals.
-OPAL delivers a greater level of ongoing support to customers and higher quality relevant customer interactions.
-Bringing higher client satisfaction, higher client trust and higher share of wallet (AuM/FuM).
-Follow my posts to receive weekly updates, and don't forget to connect with me on LinkedIn to discuss Consumer Duty and relevant solutions for your organization.
-Let's work together to ensure we meet the Consumer Duty requirements and deliver the best outcomes for all customers! #FinancialWellness #consumerduty

 UK consumer duty

+Ortec Finance’s OPAL solution helps banks, wealth managers and IFA’s support their customers by helping them make informed decisions about financial products and services.
 OPAL provides clients and advisers with the information they need, at the right moment and presented in a way they can understand.
 This is an integral part of creating an environment in which clients can pursue their financial objectives with tailored communications.

 In below visual we show the aggregated risk of clients’ portfolios in relation to their risk attitude.
-By visualizing the total #risk of multiple investment products, we enable clients to have an in-depth and #valuable discussion about the risks they take.
+By taking a holistic approach and visualizing the total risk of multiple investment products, clients can have a more in-depth and valuable discussion about the risks they take, enabling them to make effective, timely and informed decisions about their investments.

 UK consumer duty - risk and return